Keibert Ruiz Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in MLB.

-- The Diamondbacks have a 4.36 team ERA that ranks 19th among all MLB pitching staffs.
+- The Diamondbacks have a 4.37 team ERA that ranks 19th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.